LakeinLove/Mage-The-Awakening/Mage The Awakening/Lexicon/Lie.md

 A whispering voice in the back of the head saying: \
 _You’re worthless.
 You’re only human.
 Don’t look.
 Concentrate on surviving the here and now._

 **This** is the Lie.
 A falsehood, created by invisible enemies from the symbolism of oppression and the Paradoxical energies of an [[Abyss]] of untruth.
-Mages Awaken when they confront the Lie, when they look deep inside themselves, or are shocked outside of themselves and see past the Lie to the symbols beneath.
+Mages [[Awakening|Awaken]] when they confront the Lie, when they look deep inside themselves, or are shocked outside of themselves and see past the Lie to the symbols beneath.

 The [[Fallen World]] is this Lie, hiding the [[Tapestry]] of truth that is the [[Supernal World]].